 From 2003 onward, Yamaha discontinued making full factory team entries and limited itself to a support role, assisting Europe-based Yamaha teams competing as part of the Endurance World Championship.
-However, Yamaha brought back the full factory team in conjunction with its 60th anniversary in 2015 and took its 5th win at Suzuka after a 19-year drought (since 1996).
-The factory team followed it up with a consecutive win in 2016 and then wrote a new page in Yamaha and Suzuka 8 Hours racing history by taking a third straight win in 2017.
-With 2018 marking the YZF-R1’s 20th anniversary, a special red and white race livery was introduced to commemorate the original R1 and the factory team secured a record-breaking fourth win in a row, bringing Yamaha’s Suzuka victory tally up to eight.
+However, Yamaha brought back its full factory team in conjunction with its 60th anniversary and the release of an all-new YZF-R1 in 2015.
+After taking Yamaha’s 5th win at Suzuka that year in stunning fashion after a 19-year drought (since 1996), the Yamaha Factory Racing Team was nigh unbeatable, winning the race again the next two years for a hat-trick of victories.
+With 2018 marking the YZF-R1’s 20th anniversary, a special red and white race livery was run to commemorate the original R1 and the factory team secured a record-setting fourth straight win.

 - 2ndIsoyo Sugimoto/David Emde (TZ750)Emde set a time of 2'19.23 to take pole position aboard his Yamaha TZ750.
 Twenty of the 43 motorcycles lining up on the grid for race day were Yamaha 2-strokes, including the TZ series.
 Sugimoto and Emde stood on the podium in 2nd place.